lamm45/nhl/README.md

 [cJSON](https://github.com/DaveGamble/cJSON), [CURL](https://curl.se) and [SQLite](https://www.sqlite.org).

 The command-line app, `nhl`, is written in C99.
 In addition to `libnhl`, the app depends on the [GNU C library](https://www.gnu.org/software/libc/).

-As of April 2022, neither the library nor the application has reached version 0.0.1 yet.
-Moreover, the library will not be considered stable even in the future, as it relies on the NHL Stats API which is undocumented.

 # Quick Start